 Suzi’s is the sweet hand in the velvet glove, getting nurses and receptionists on her side and speeding things up.
 If that doesn’t work, she threatens them with…me.
 The webbitch, who finds obscure online diagnoses, calls it like it is, explains carefully that it’s awfully embarrassing to be called out on Twitter for bureaucratic incompetence, so let’s not go there, OK?

-And if that doesn’t work, I threaten them with…my sister Becky, the ultimate mother.
+And if that doesn’t work, I threaten them with…my sister Becky, the ultimate motherstar.
 The lady who’s fought a million battles with healthcare providers, worked miracles with insurance companies, puzzled through tricky legal points, and never, ever lets go.

 I’ve been using Beorn Bonegrower on The Leg faithfully, every night, and it feels…different.
 Painful, but in a good way.

 Like bone is growing.
+Maybe.

-Still, I’m grabbing these mundane moments, the slightly mildewed smell of coming spring in the Northwest, the sounds of Mom fixing dinner and the laughter of friends, the wheeeee sensation of freewheeling on a hardwood floor, the taste of a perfect loaf of peasant levain as it surrenders on my tongue, the tight melding of a hug.
+Still, I’m grabbing these mundane moments, the slightly mildewed smell of coming spring in the Northwest, the sounds of Mom fixing dinner and the laughter of friends, the wheeeee sensation of freewheeling on a hardwood floor, the taste of a perfect loaf of peasant levain as it surrenders to my tongue, the tight melding of a hug.
 The satisfaction of shaping words and sculpting stories.

 These things, and a thousand more, build my fortress.
 Wish me luck.
 Wish us all luck.